Whether your team already has a standup meeting habit or you’re just getting started, finding the right tool can make a big difference.

 We’ll also share a few tips for thinking through the right way to run your standup, regardless of the tool.

 And, if you’re not familiar with standups, no sweat — check out our complete guide to standups.
-You’ll learn about the purpose of standups (also known as scrum meetings) and how they help teams stay in sync.

 Range will help your team plan and share daily work so that everyone remains in sync and aware of what’s happening.